 What Type of Editing Do I Need?

 There are typically three stages of the editing process.
 Each includes specific tasks, all focused on moving your manuscript forward to become a polished, compelling book.
 I’ll give you an overview of what will happen at each stage of editing.
-This guide should help you choose which editing service your manuscript is right for you.
+If you wish to see exactly what the process looks like, I am including links to sample documents.
+This guide should help you choose which editing service is right for your manuscript.

 Stage One – Line Editing